superfly/docs/flyctl/cmd/flyctl_orgs_invite.md

-Invite a user, by email, to join an organization.
-The invitation will be sent and the user will be pending until they respond.
-See also `orgs revoke`.
+Invite a user, by email, to join organization.
+The invitation will be sent, and the user will be pending until they respond.
+See also orgs revoke.

 ## Usage
 ~~~
 flyctl orgs invite [slug] [email] [flags]
 ~~~